Discovering...

 Palace courtyards, Sahara sunsets, Atlas Mountain panoramas — your complete guide to planning a wedding in Morocco for 2026.

 A luxury 100-guest wedding at a 5-star Marrakech palace runs from 500,000-700,000 MAD ($50,000-$70,000 USD).
 A comparable celebration at a villa in Tuscany or the South of France starts at $120,000-$180,000 USD.
-The cost difference stems from lower labor costs, competitive vendor pricing, and a favorable exchange rate.
+Lower labor costs, competitive vendor pricing, and a favorable exchange rate create the difference.

 Marrakech · Palace Hotel